 Can Disney Plus Be Shared with Family or Friends?

 When you sign up for Disney Plus, your account can be associated with seven different profiles.
-It’s meant to cover an entire household with each member having their customized Disney Plus experiences.
+It’s meant to cover an entire household, with each member having their customized Disney Plus experiences.
 Plus, you can share your account with extended family or friends.
-However, the amount of simultaneous streams is limited to four, so be careful with your decisions.
+However, simultaneous streams are limited to four, so be careful when handing out your login information.

-Disney Plus, as well as other streaming giants, are aware that password sharing is something many of their members do.
+Disney Plus and other streaming giants are aware that password sharing is something many of their members do.
 Sure, that may make them miss out on a sum of money.
 But that’s insignificant in the grand scheme of things.

 There are a lot of benefits to sharing one Disney Plus account with someone you trust.
 You can split the monthly cost, or you can be generous.
 However, there is additional information to keep in mind.